How Much Does Custom Software Cost in the UK?

 If you've outgrown your current setup, you're already paying for it.
 The question is whether the cost of building something better is more or less than the cost of continuing as you are.

 This guide gives you honest numbers, realistic scenarios, and a framework for thinking about cost that goes beyond the initial build.
-It's written from the perspective of a small software consultancy (that's us) talking to UK business owners with 10 to 100 employees.
-No sales pitch.
-Just the maths, the trade-offs, and the things we wish every client knew before their first conversation about budget.
+It's written for UK business owners with 10 to 50 employees who are weighing up whether bespoke software is worth the investment.
+The trade-offs, the maths, and the things that are worth understanding before your first conversation about budget.

 What Actually Drives the Cost